ramdor/Thetis/ReadMe.md

+Deleted many old unnecessary files from repository.
+Also removed some old Flex graphics files from the build process.

 I made some small adjustments of GUI elements.

 For example, the "Send Profile" area has been revised.
 The text field has been enlarged, "Low", "High" arranged accordingly.